 \subsubsection{BrowserGym Results}

 We present the full results of our defense mechanisms against attacks in both WebArena subsets in table \ref{tab:attack_metrics_webgym} and table \ref{tab:attack_metrics_webgym_shopping}.
-The tables compare three language models (GPT-4o, GPT-4o mini, and Claude-3.5-Sonnet) across different attack types (Banners, Pop-ups, and Combined attacks) with three defensive strategies: No defense, Llama Guard, and GPT-4o Judge.
-Our results demonstrate that Llama Guard provides is largely ineffective for indirect prompt injection.
+The tables compare three language models (GPT-4o, GPT-4o mini, and Claude-3.5-Sonnet) across different attack types (Banners, Pop-ups, and Combined attacks) with three defensive strategies: No defense, LlamaGuard, and GPT-4o Judge.
+Our results demonstrate that LlamaGuard provides is largely ineffective for indirect prompt injection.

-From these tables, we observe the following: \begin{enumerate}[leftmargin=*, labelwidth=0pt, labelsep=0.5em] \item \textbf{LlamaGuard detects only a small percentage of attacks}: As shown in the $\tau$-Bench results, we clearly see that Llama Guard is largely ineffective against indirect prompt injection-type attacks. \item \textbf{TSR and ASR don't always go hand in hand}: While ASR and TSR seem related, the data shows they operate independently - for example, on the Reddit domain Claude-3.5-Sonnet achieves both high TSR (26.3\% without attack) and high vulnerability (60.5\% ASR) with Banners, while GPT-4o mini has much lower task success (12.3\%) but moderate attack vulnerability (48.2\%).
+From these tables, we observe the following: \begin{enumerate}[leftmargin=*, labelwidth=0pt, labelsep=0.5em] \item \textbf{LlamaGuard detects only a small percentage of attacks}: As shown in the $\tau$-Bench results, we clearly see that LlamaGuard is largely ineffective against indirect prompt injection-type attacks. \item \textbf{TSR and ASR don't always go hand in hand}: While ASR and TSR seem related, the data shows they operate independently - for example, on the Reddit domain Claude-3.5-Sonnet achieves both high TSR (26.3\% without attack) and high vulnerability (60.5\% ASR) with Banners, while GPT-4o mini has much lower task success (12.3\%) but moderate attack vulnerability (48.2\%).
 On the other hand, for the shopping domain with Pop-up attacks Claude-3.5-Sonnet obtains 24.0\% TSR without attacks and 42.7\% ASR versus GPT-4o-mini that gets 17.7\% TSR without attacks and 71.3\% ASR demonstrating that model performance on legitimate tasks doesn't predict security against attacks. \end{enumerate}